VladimirZadorozhny/BooksMarketManagmentSpringCore/README.md

 - Spring JDBC (JdbcClient) — no ORM
 - MySQL 8.x
 - Flyway for DB migrations
-- JUnit + Mockito tests
+- JUnit and Mockito for testing
 - Maven

 #### Using Maven Wrapper (recommended)
 The project includes Maven Wrapper files (`mvnw`, `mvnw.cmd`).
-If plain `mvn` doesn’t work or Maven isn’t installed, use the wrapper:
+If `mvn` is not available or Maven is not installed, use the wrapper:

 - Linux/macOS: `./mvnw <goal>`
 - Windows PowerShell: `./mvnw <goal>`